Play streets

 How often do people close streets?

 This is very much down to each street and how much time people have to make it happen.
 The most common frequency is once a month.
 Some streets close once a week and some once a fortnight.
 Some only do it a few times a year.
-Most Local Authorities allow a maximum frequency of three hours a week.
+Most local authorities allow a maximum frequency of three hours a week.

 How do you deal with objections?